DH-ai/Simphy-llm/Goals.md

 Batching queries, to send the llm if its still processing one request need to think about he dynamics here

 Imediate Thoughts
-1. improvinng data by looking at metaddata and reducing the tokens and using layoutpdfreader instead of pymupdf -> splitter
+1. improvinng data by looking at metadata and reducing the tokens and using layoutpdfreader instead of pymupdf -> splitter
 2. using hybrid search + my custom searching function -> retriever
 3. pooling or file system handling to change the behaviour if i change system instructions, need to think at system level -> gemini request
 4. Running the Vectorstore as a server, for quick retrieval